Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 ---
 name: ACME
 publisher: Kong Inc.
-version: 0.2.0
+version: 0.2.2

 source_url: https://github.com/Kong/kong-plugin-acme

 desc: Let's Encrypt and ACMEv2 integration with Kong
 description: |
   This plugin allows Kong to apply certificates from Let's Encrypt or any other ACMEv2 service and serve dynamically.
-Renew is handled with a configurable threshold time.
+Renewal is handled with a configurable threshold time.

 type: plugin
 categories: